Genetic use restriction technology: Process

-Because of the continued development of the technology and the continued protection of patents that develop it, many descriptions of GURT differ from others.
-Even so, the basic description of many GURTs are similar.
-The process is typically composed of four genetic components: a target gene, a promoter, a trait switch, and a genetic switch, sometimes with slightly different names in different papers.

-For example, a typical GURT works similarly to as follows: a plant with GURT technology has a target gene in its DNA that expresses when activated by a promoter gene.
-However, it is separated from the gene by a blocker sequence that prevents the promoter from accessing the target.
+The GURT process is typically composed of four genetic components: a target gene, a promoter, a trait switch, and a genetic switch, sometimes with slightly different names given in different papers.
+A typical GURT involves the engineering of a plant that has a target gene in its DNA that expresses when activated by a promoter gene.
+However, it is separated from the target gene by a blocker sequence that prevents the promoter from accessing the target.
 When the plant receives a given external input, a genetic switch in the plant takes the input, amplifies it, and converts it into a biological signal.
 When a trait switch receives the amplified signal, it creates an enzyme that cuts the blocker sequence out.
-Finally, with the blocker sequence eliminated, the promoter gene is able to make the target gene to express itself in the plant.
+With the blocker sequence eliminated, the promoter gene allows the target gene to express itself in the plant.

 In other versions of the process, an operator must bind to the trait switch in order for it to make the enzymes that cut out the blocker sequence.
 However, there are repressors that bind to the trait switch and prevent it from doing so.
-In this case, when the external input is applied, the repressors bond to it instead of the trait switch, allowing for the enzymes to be created that cut the blocker sequence, and the trait is expressed.
+In this case, when the external input is applied, the repressors bond to the input instead of to the trait switch, allowing the enzymes to be created that cut the blocker sequence, thereby allowing the trait to be expressed.

-Other variations of GURT range widely, including systems such as letting the genetic switch directly affect the blocker sequence and bypass the need for a trait switch.
+Other GURTs embody alternative approaches, such as letting the genetic switch directly affect the blocker sequence and bypass the need for a trait switch.

 Variants

-There are conceptually two types of GURT.
-V-GURTs were developed first, with patents ranging throughout the 1990s, while T-GURTS were developed later and are sometimes considered the second generation of V-GURTS.
-The differences between the two types of GURT mainly rely on what the target gene does when it is activated.